Disney ! Disney! Disney!! I swear – my kids can smell the place when we get close by!

 Or if this print club photo spot is too far from the centre of Tokyo, there is another, smaller, Moreru Mignon just next to Shibuya Crossing.
 See my Shibuya with Kids post for all the details.

-We bought these Disney cups recently ( now my kid’s new morning milk cups.)
+We bought these Disney cups at this store.
 They cost 800 yen each.

 And if you’re out in this area and your child needs a wriggle and a run around?
 Just go out the doors on the ground floor (1F) of the Ikspiari complex and you’ll find this open outdoor space – I even saw lots of parents who had packed their own lunch.
 Several kids were loving rolling down the little grass wall incline.